American Pastoral (film): Plot

 Merry disappears, and is the FBI's prime suspect, though Swede and Dawn believe she is innocent or, if involved, being forced to act by older radicals she met in New York.
 Swede and Dawn visit Penny Hamlin, the wife of the store owner who was killed, to apologize.
 After Swede unsuccessfully hounds the FBI for information on Merry's whereabouts, 22-year-old Wharton Business School student Rita Cohen visits the factory, ostensibly working on a report for business class.
 Rita tips off Swede with credible information about Merry, hints that she knows Merry's whereabouts, then asks him to meet her at a hotel with $10,000 cash.

 Swede meets Rita in the hotel room, but spurns her mean-spirited attempts to seduce him.
 Rita runs off with the money and leaves no further information regarding Merry.
 The strain of Merry's disappearance eventually causes Dawn to have a nervous breakdown.
-After treatment, Dawn seeks a facelift and starts an affair with a neighbour.
+After treatment, Dawn seeks a facelift and starts an affair with a neighbor.
 She tells Swede that Merry has destroyed their former life, and tries to get Swede to forget about Merry so that they can start a new life.

 In 1970, Swede spots Rita on a New York City street.
 Rita takes him to a skid-row area of Newark where Merry now lives.
-During two brief visits, Merry confesses to Swede that she made and planted a total of 3 bombs, killing 4 people.
+During two brief visits, Merry confesses to Swede that she made and planted a total of three bombs, killing four people.
 She tells of how she later slid into the underground, where she was robbed and raped.
 She has withdrawn from society, and is practicing extreme asceticism within the Indian Jain religion, which Swede attributes to her penance.
 In the quiet of her unkempt and simple life style her stutter has ceased.
 She has no desire to return home, and says that if he loves her, he will let her be.
 The years pass as Swede returns occasionally to stand outside the abandoned house where he last found Merry without ever seeing her again.